 The tufted attractor cluster includes a range of grass life histories.
 Many of these species would be considered ‘generalist tolerators’ (Archibald et al., 2019), as they are able to adopt taller, upright growth forms in fire-prone communities with lower grazing pressure (e.g. Themeda triandra, Heteropogon contortus and Hyparrhenia hirta).
 Resprouting from underground stored reserves is thought to be central to the ability of these species to tolerate repeated fires and/or grazing (Coughenour, 1985; Ripley et al., 2015).
 As such, the association we found between tufted attractors and higher nutrient, higher rainfall soils is expected as these soils would best enable compensatory regrowth required for this strategy to be successful.
 Among the other species in the tufted attractor cluster are short-statured species such as Sporobolus nitens, which does not have an alternate tall growth form.
 This species is commonly associated with soils with high sodium concentrations (Bailey & Scholes, 1997), and frequent grazing in these sites (Grant & Scholes, 2006) – driven by herbivore sodium demands – is likely important to maintain access to light for these short-statured grasses.
 Sodium enriched soils are probably predisposed to achieving the frequent grazing necessary to establish and maintain grazing lawns, while the role of silica, which was not assessed in this study, is also an intriguing avenue for future research given its varied roles in plant defence (e.g. Hummel et al. 2011), as a grass growth promotor (McNaughton et al. 1985), and the variation in its availability in response to parent material, soil texture, pH and rainfall (Quigley & Anderson 2017).

 The resister and avoider grass growth form clusters both had low grazer use values, but likely for divergent reasons.
 Resister grasses have tufted, upright and often stemmy architectures, and have tough leaves with high C:N ratios and are very strongly rooted (e.g. Eragrostis plana and Sporobolus pyramidalis).
 Grazers are thus typically unable to remove much material from these grasses, likely resulting in them being avoided and growing taller than other grasses in frequently grazed areas.
+Thus, while the grazing value of the grass community is reduced when these grasses increase in abundance, a consolatory factor is that the soil surface remains fairly well protected.
 The avoider cluster included a variety of grass morphologies, for example, species that avoid grazing by growing tightly appressed to the soil surface (e.g. Chrysopogon orientalis, Tragus beteronianus), and species with sparse architectures that are of little forage value to grazers (e.g. Panicum aequinerve).
 While our analyses identify an intuitive set of growth form clusters, the counterintuitive classification of some species (e.g. Imperata cyclindrica as an avoider vs. resister, Microchloa caffra as a resister vs. avoider) suggests that including a wider range of traits (e.g. bulk density, leaf C:N) may result in clearer patterns.
 More generally, the many exceptions in the distribution of grass life history strategies across environmental gradients suggests that specific site-level contingencies and histories likely also shape grass community composition, including variation in grazing pressure above that required to meet the study site inclusion criteria.

 Grazing value and degradation